Scalar field in Reissner-Nordstr\"om spacetime: Bound state and scattering state: Introduction

+Furthermore, when calculating scattering cross sections, we encounter a difficulty in the partial sum approximation.
+An incorrect oscillation appears when truncating the partial wave expansion.
+We show how to eliminate such an oscillation in \cite{li2021eliminating}.

-In section \ref{boundarycondition}, we determine the scattering boundary condition by virtue of the asymptotic behavior of the confluent Heun function.
-In section \ref{radial}, we solve the scattering wave function by the integral equation method and calculate the scattering phase shift.
+In section \ref{fieldeq}, we solve bound-state and scattering-state solutions directly from the scalar field equation in the Reissner-Nordstr\"{o}m spacetime.
+In section \ref{Integraleq}, we solve the scattering phase shift explicitly by the integral equation method.
 The conclusions are summarized in section \ref{Conclusions}.